 Freedom of the Company

 Progression through the Livery Companies remains much the same as it has been for centuries and the Worshipful Company of International Bankers is carrying on those traditions.
-The first step in progression is to become a Freeman of the Company.
-All new members of the Company are expected to become Freemen as soon as possible after joining.
-To do this the new member must pay a Freedom Fine of £200 (reduced to £100 for younger members) in order to redeem (i.e. purchase) her/his Freedom and make a Declaration in front of the Master and Court.
+The first step is to become a Freeman of the Company.
+All new members of the Company are expected to become Freemen in order to complete the joining process.
+To do this when an applicant is approved for membrship she/he must pay a Freedom Fine of £200 (reduced to £100 for younger members) in order to redeem (i.e. purchase) her/his Freedom and make a Declaration in front of the Master and Court.